bsccf/Uni-notes/Electrical and electronic systems/2 Electronics/1a Semiconductor theory/n-p diode.md

 ![[Pasted image 20211121232607.png]]

 The negatively-charged free electrons in the n-type material are attracted towards the more positive terminal of the supply, and the positively-charged holes in the p-type material are attracted towards the more negative terminal of the supply.
 Consequently, after a small transient movement of charge, current cannot flow due to the separation of electrons and holes.
-(However, it has to be mentioned that the current isn’t exactly zero because of thermal effects of electrons).
+(However, the current isn’t exactly zero because of thermal effects of electrons jumping between [[valence and conduction bands]]).